-Having practised a form of meal prepping for several years now, this is my honest experience of meal-prepping and the time it is really possible to save by doing it.
+Having practiced a form of meal prepping for several years now, this is my honest experience of meal-prepping and the time it is really possible to save by doing it.

 Does meal prepping save time?